wjbmattingly/wjbmattingly.github.io/cv.md

 **UNIVERSITY OF KENTUCKY (Lexington, KY)**<br>
 **Ph.D. in History**, 2012–May 2020<br>
 **Advisor**: Professor Abigail Firey<br>
-**Dissertation**: ““Distance Learning” in the Ninth Century?: Micro-Cluster Analysis of the Epistolary Network of Alcuin after 796”
+**Dissertation**: ""Distance Learning" in the Ninth Century?: Micro-Cluster Analysis of the Epistolary Network of Alcuin after 796"

 ## ACADEMIC POSTS